AdriannaGmz/Arduino_sk/README.md

-# Arduino Sketches
+# PDP files

-This is the repository for the Arduino sketches, to try on Aalto Explorer(R) submarine Remote Operated Vehicle (ROV).
+This is the repository for the programs to try on Aalto Explorer(R) submarine Remote Operated Vehicle (ROV).

+## Arduino Sketches
 Arduino is to be controlled from a ROS node executed in the Raspberry Pi through the Arduino IDE.
-Files in this repository will be only for test purposes

 ## Chronicle
 https://adriannagmz.gitbooks.io/aalto-explorer-adventure/content/